 - 15. You MUST clearly label on your written work the letter(s) that corresponds to that "usage" at the moment you employ such usage.
 I will not grade any exam that does not have this labeling.
 The exam will be returned to you for proper annotation and you will be responsible for any late submissions.
 The usage list is getting quite long so you can use the abbreviations that designate the particular element followed by the particular item within that element.
 For example Usage B-f would be the syntactic element "In Major use of -^3" and D-MM would be the sequential element "Ascending 5-6/5" - 14.
-You must show a thorough, logical and clear understanding of all concepts presented in H&VL - Unless transferred to the next harmony, a dissonance must always properly resolve UNLESS you clearly show your idiomatic reason for not resolving the dissonance by writing a dashed arrow.
-Except where otherwise stated above You may not count a usage twice - You must write all Roman and Arabic numerals for every syntactic harmony whether it is being counted as a "Usage" or not. - 18.
+You must show a thorough, logical and clear understanding of all concepts presented in H&VL - 15.
+Unless transferred to the next harmony, a dissonance must always properly resolve UNLESS you clearly show your idiomatic reason for not resolving the dissonance by writing a dashed arrow. - 16.
+Except where otherwise stated above You may not count a usage twice - 17.
+You must write all Roman and Arabic numerals for every syntactic harmony.

+18. You must write only the Arabic numerals for any series of the syntactic harmony.
 You must write only the Arabic numerals for any series or sequential passages. - 19.
-Except melodic elements, All notes must be no smaller than an eighth note and no larger than a whole note.
+Except melodic elements, All notes must be no smaller than an eighth note and no larger than a whole